-Jesus did not suffer and die on the cross so you could join him in suffering and dying on a cross as well.
+Jesus did not suffer and die on the cross so you could join him in suffering.
 That’s not good news.
 Jesus died so that we might be free from this sort of dead and useless religion.

 Interpretation #2: Jesus is showing us the way to salvation

 And who is the way?
 Jesus.
 When Jesus says, “Follow me,” he’s saying the way to salvation is through him and his cross.

 I have been crucified with Christ and I no longer live, but Christ lives in me… (Gal 2:20a)